The Kvarner Riviera: Croatia’s Coastal Secret

 The Kvarner Islands Unveiled:

 Access to them is both easy and great value.
-You can cross from the mainland to Krk, the largest Kvarner island, by a 1.5-kilometre-long bridge or you can use the excellent Jadrolinija ferry network to visit other islands such as Rab, Cres, Losinj, Dugi Otok and Baska.
+You can cross from the mainland to Krk, the largest Kvarner island, by a 1.5-kilometre-long bridge or you can use the excellent Jadrolinija ferry network to visit other islands such as Rab, Cres, and Losinj.
 Many other uninhabited islands can be discovered by sailboat or private means.

 The Island of Krk: Natural Beauty and Rich Heritage